5 Different Types of Cockroaches in Massachusetts

 Oriental Cockroaches are similar to Waterbugs because they prefer damp and dark environments.
 They are lethargic, incapable of flight, and have limited climbing abilities.

-They are frequently tucked away in woodpiles, bushes, leaf litter, and mulch when found outside.
+When found outside, they are frequently tucked away in woodpiles, bushes, leaf litter, and mulch.
 They feed on decomposing plants, human and animal trash, and starchy food remnants.

 The Oriental Cockroach is common among the different types of cockroaches in Massachusetts and is a troublesome intruder in homes.